Tamely presented morphisms and coherent pullback: Coherent pullback and -pullback

 \section{Coherent pullback and $!$-pullback}

 In the previous section we considered the pushforward $f_*: \Coh(X) \to \Coh(Y)$ along an ind-proper, almost ind-finitely presented morphism $f: X \to Y$.
 This extends to a pushforward of ind-coherent sheaves, and this extension has a right adjoint $f^!: \IndCoh(Y) \to \IndCoh(X)$.
 The main goal of this section is to show this $!$-pullback functor is compatible with coherent pullback in the natural sense (Proposition \ref{prop:up!up*genICcaseIG}).

-We first review the basics of ind-coherent sheaves, and consider their functoriality under \stable coherent pullback.
-Care will be required throughout since, except in Noetherian situations, the functor $h^*: \IndCoh(Y) \to \IndCoh(Y')$ associated to a morphism with \stable coherent pullback will not be bounded in general.
+The most subtle technical issue in this section (and the next) is that, while the functor $h^*: \IndCoh(Y) \to \IndCoh(Y')$ associated to a morphism with \stable coherent pullback will not be bounded below in general, only the bounded below part of $\IndCoh$ satisfies flat descent.